 Meet a Local Host® in Rome

 I have many years of experience in both European and African travel.
 I was the first-ever, English-speaking guide to lead the Imperial city tour in Morocco.
 I have a great love of Rome and know all its secrets, which I take great pleasure in sharing.
-Monograms clients like to call me "Mama" because I take such good care of them!
+My name is Maresa but Monograms clients like to call me "Mama" because I take such good care of them!

 Bocca della Verità